Get more information about Oakland University by clicking links below:

 Admission Requirements & Details

 The admissions information below may provide a better idea of the students Oakland University accepts.
-The details may include admissions application requirements and recommendations, SAT/ACT scores of students that were accepted, as well as any AP or college credits that may be transferred.
-This information can be used to see your chances of getting into Oakland.
+The details may include admissions application requirements and recommendations, as well as any AP or college credits that may be transferred.

 College Credits Accepted